Susana Raffalli

 Susana Raffalli (born 1950) is a Venezuelan nutritionist and activist.
-She received a number of awards including the 100 Women (BBC) award in 2020 for her work in alleviating hunger in Venezuela and in particular during the corona virus pandemic.
+She received a number of awards including the 100 Women (BBC) award in 2020 for her work in alleviating hunger in Venezuela and in particular during the coronavirus pandemic.

 Life

 She studied at the Central University of Venezuela.
-She completed her masters degree in Guatemala under funding provided by the Caracas newspaper El Universal.
+She completed her master's degree in Guatemala under funding provided by the Caracas newspaper El Universal.

 She was offered a job at UNICEF by Aaron Lechtig.
 His assistant was leaving so Raffali became the replacement.
 She was based in Bogota where they looked after Nutrition Affairs in Latin America for UNICEF.
 During her time there she learned about emergency nutrition as Hurricane Mitch devastated Guatemala, Honduras, Nicaragua, El Salvador and the Yucatán Peninsula in 1998.

 She came to notice when she did the research and created a tool that revealed the detail behind the humanitarian crisis in Venezuela at the suggestion of Janeth Márquez of Cáritas Venezuela.
 The Nutrition and Health Monitoring, Alert and Attention System (SAMAN) is one of the few sources of intelligence on the emergency.

 Her data showed that just under one in three people living in Venezuela are going hungry in work published by the World Food Programme.
 Caritas began trying to get food brought into Venezuela to avoid widespread hunger in 2015 and it was still trying in 2019.
 Raffalli emphasises that shortage of food is bad for men, but for women the resource of last resort is their own bodies to keep their families fed.